yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    During a build, it can be necessary to perform operations that require system administrator privileges.
-For example, file ownership or permissions might need definition.
+For example, file ownership or permissions might need to be defined.
 Pseudo is a tool that you can either use directly or through the environment variable ``LD_PRELOAD``.
 Either method allows these operations to succeed as if system administrator privileges exist even when they do not.

+   Thanks to Pseudo, the Yocto Project never needs root privileges to build images for your target system.

    You can read more about Pseudo in the "`Fakeroot and Pseudo <#fakeroot-and-pseudo>`__" section.